Our AV/IT team support around 180 teaching rooms and 40 lecture theatres across our campuses. The core support hours are 8am to 6pm weekdays.

 Q-Review (Lecture Capture)

-Q-Review as a service does include scheduling, recording, processing, distribution of content and monitoring and maintenance of the service's infrastructure.
-Lecture Capture sessions are scheduled automatically.
-These can be booked via firstname.lastname@example.org
+Q-Review as a service does include scheduling, recording, processing, distribution of content as well as monitoring and maintenance of the service.
+Lecture Capture sessions are scheduled automatically and can be booked by e-mailing firstname.lastname@example.org